cheeeeeeeeeen/RoR2-ClassicItems/README.md

 ## Changelog

+**2.2.11**
+- Fix a "fatal" bug that might make it hard to report bugs due to logging not working.
+- Generate documentation for API.
+Wiki created for this as well.

 **2.2.10**
 - Minor update.
 Fix documentation of the publicized method.
 - Fix grammar errors found in Arms race description.